Mark-Phillipson/QuickPrompts/README.md

 1. **Select text/code** in your editor.
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-3. Run `QuickPrompts: Run Prompt...` and pick a prompt to apply.
+3. Run `QuickPrompts: Run Prompt...`:
+   - If you have multiple categories, first select a category.
+You'll see the first 4 prompt names in each category to help you choose.
+   - Then select a specific prompt.
+Each prompt shows a preview of its content (first 100 characters) to help you pick the right one.
+   - You can search by typing prompt names or content at any step.
+4. The selected prompt will be applied to your selected text, and the result will replace your selection.
-4. To manage prompts, run `QuickPrompts: Manage Prompts` for a full-featured UI.
+5. To manage prompts, run `QuickPrompts: Manage Prompts` for a full-featured UI where you can add, edit, or delete prompts.

 ## Known Issues